sleevs/JavaDesignPattern/README.md

-## Demonstration of using Design Pattern with Java .
+## Demonstration of Design Pattern with Java

 ### Creational patterns